Charles Gayle: Biography

+In 2001, Gayle recorded an album entitled Jazz Solo Piano.
+It consisted mostly of straightforward jazz standards, In 2006, Gayle followed up with a second album of solo piano, this time featuring original material, entitled Time Zones.

 Gayle appears in the 1985 Jazz documentary, "Rising Tones Cross", directed by Ebba Jahn.
 He is seen playing with Rashied Ali, Marilyn Crispell, and many others, and is interviewed.

 Charles Gayle died in Brooklyn, New York on September 7 2023, at the age of 84.
 He had suffered from complications of Alzheimer's disease.